How to get residency in Ecuador

 What is the real estate sector doing in Ecuador?

 Demand is growing, as are prices.
 However, there are still some low prices and good opportunities, and the country still offers Ecuador some of the lowest real estate prices in Latin America.

 What taxes do I have to pay in Ecuador?

 The tax burden in Ecuador is considerable.
-There are multiple tax forms.
-In addition to corporate tax (22%), personal income tax (up to 35%) and VAT (14% until May 2017, then 12%).
-In Ecuador are taxable, inheritances and gifts (up to 35%), money transfers abroad (5%), real estate assets (up to 0.5%), transfers of real estate assets (1%), imports (up to 25%), among others.
+There are multiple tax forms, in addition to corporate tax (22%), personal income tax (up to 35%) and VAT (now at 12%).
+In Ecuador the following are taxable: inheritances and gifts (up to 35%), money transfers abroad (5%), real estate assets (up to 0.5%), transfers of real estate assets (1%), imports (up to 25%), among others.
 There are also several local rates that affect urban property and property transfer, rainwater drainage, fire insurance, individual and corporate net worth, state university funds and firefighters.

 Schedule a call with us and we will kindly solve any kind of doubt or question you may have about Ecuador.

 This article should not be construed as legal, tax or investment advice.
 We have access to a global network of attorneys and accountants who can give you the proper advice for your specific case.
 Contact us for further information.